1963: The Hollies began recording their first album, Stay with the Hollies.

 Trini Lopez, singer, musician, and actor, was born Trinidad López III in Dallas, TX in 1937.

-Ian Amey, lead guitarist and Tich of Dave Dee, Dozy, Beaky, Mick & Tich, was born in Enford, Wiltshire, England in 1944.
+Ian Amey, original lead guitarist and original “Tich” for Dave Dee, Dozy, Beaky, Mick & Tich, was born in Enford, Wiltshire, England in 1944.

 Brian Eno, musician, composer, record producer, singer, and original keyboardist for Roxy Music before leaving to record solo and produce acts such as Robert Fripp, David Bowie, John Cale, Devo, Ultravox, U2, Daniel Lanois, David Byrne, and Talking Heads, was born in Woodbridge, Suffolk, England in 1948.

 Mike Oldfield, composer, producer, and multi-instrumentalist, was born in Reading, Berkshire, England in 1953.